lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 > This snippet is responsible for loading our main SASS file, `theme.scss`.
 Do not remove those hyphens at the start; they are the front matter, and are required by Jekyll.

 Next up, let's install `rouge`.
 Since Jekyll is stuck with Rouge `2.2.1` ([see this GitHub issue](https://github.com/github/pages-gem/pull/652)), we'll poach an updated SCSS version of it from the Cayman theme.
-Head over to [https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss](https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss), download this file and save it in your own `_scss` folder.
+Head over to [https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss](https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss), download this file and save it in your own `_sass` folder.
 Once Jekyll upgrades, I will update this article accordingly.

 To install `compress_html`, head over to [http://jch.penibelst.de/](http://jch.penibelst.de/) and follow their instructions.
 You'll end up with two new files inside your `_layouts` folder: `compress.html` and `default.html`.
 We'll go over the default layout later on.

 Then, install `normalize.css`.
-All you need to do is copy the contents from [the source page](https://github.com/necolas/normalize.css/blob/master/normalize.css) and save it as `normalize.scss`.
+All you need to do is copy the contents from [the source page](https://github.com/necolas/normalize.css/blob/master/normalize.css) and save it as `normalize.scss` inside your `_sass` folder.

-Lastly, create the `theme.scss` file and paste the following inside:
+Lastly, create a file called `theme.scss` inside `_sass` and paste the following inside:

 {% highlight scss %}
 // sensible normalized styles